-The future is voice search.
-We’ve heard it before, and we’ll see it firsthand in 2022 as consumers continue to increase their use of voice search technology.
-Smart speakers are expected to appear in 55% of U.S. households, which means the time is now to start optimizing your digital marketing efforts if you haven’t already.
+The future is voice search marketing.
+We’ve heard it before, and we’ll continue to see it firsthand as consumers continue to increase their use of voice search technology.
+Smart speakers are expected to appear in 55% of U.S. households, which means the time is now to start integrating voice search marketing in to your digital strategy if you haven’t already.
 We’ve prepared a few helpful tips to ensure your website is ready to be heard in voice search results.

 Link building is an SEO strategy that involves creating valuable content on your website to include shareable information in hopes to receive a backlink in return.
 A link-building strategy aims to provide interesting enough content that will compel others to share it in their own blog and social media posts.